kcech/sentilo-docs-test/docs/quickstart.rst

 Prequisites
 -----------

-After checking the [Sentilo Setup](./setup.html).
-No need to setup any agents, Elastic Search nor OpenTSDB.
+After checking the `Sentilo Setup <./setup.html>`__.
+No need to setup any agents or other optional components such as Elasticsearch or OpenTSDB.

 You should have 4 components up & running: